 3 hours.
-Explores both historical and contemporary leadership theories and models.
+This course explores both historical and contemporary leadership theories and models.
 Particular emphasis is given to evaluating leadership theories from a values perspective and determining the ways in which they can be applied to the most current developments in organizational change strategies.
-Using this knowledge, students are presented with ways in which leadership can be reconceptualized and applied to meet the requirements of today's increasingly complex organizations.
+Using this knowledge, students are presented with ways in which leadership can be conceptualized and applied to meet the requirements of today's increasingly complex organizations.

-BUSG 560 Strategic Thinking
+BUSG 560 Strategy